Improve Your Relationship With Food For Better Eating Habits2026-02-06T19:38:50+00:00

 10. Not comparing food labels to make a more helpful choice, just going for what looks nice or is the cheapest.

 In contrast, mindful eating is about being present with the food in front of you, enjoying and appreciating it, and eating in accordance with your body’s needs.
-The brain is engaged, and you’re checking in before, during and after eating, deciding whether to eat, what to eat and how much to eat, and stopping when you’ve had enough.
+The brain is engaged, and you’re checking in before and during eating, deciding whether to eat, what to eat and how much to eat, and stopping when you’ve had enough.
 Mindful eating is also about flexibility, and giving yourself permission to eat foods you enjoy as part of a balanced diet rather than trying to avoid ‘bad’ foods- it has to be realistic and enjoyable, otherwise if you don’t allow yourself foods you love you can end up craving them.
-Mindful eating isn’t about striving for perfect eating, but a realistic, sustainable, ‘middle-way’ approach to food, and a personalised way of eating that takes into account your own particular preferences, needs, skills and lifestyle.
-You can read about some of the principles of mindful eating, and my blog post ‘How To Eat More Mindfully’ offers lots of tips.

 Different Types Of Eating